-This may cause the fish to lay around more from the exhaustion (which is a normal behavior when facing a stronger current).
+This may cause the fish to lay around more from the exhaustion (which is normal behavior when facing a stronger current).

 For this reason, I recommend that you use this sterilizing unit only when needed and not all the time.

 You won’t regret it, just mind the time it is running.